Enough art: I was desperate to get out of town.

 The Russian revolution offered artists a joy ride.
 They took the lead, actually creating modernity.
 Rodchenko's poignant retrospective carries one on that ride, from its scary heights to its terrible crash landing.

 Today, a decade after Neo-Geo, Kasimir Malevich and Liubov Popova still do not look tongue in cheek.
 They create only squares and lines, with a searing insensitivity to a painting's texture.
 Their surfaces have suffered badly over time.
 Yet Malevich's white square on a square, white background make me soar and float unlike any work I can name.
-And soon after, Popova made constructions so solid that Fernand Léger's skyscrapers would have been jealous.
+And soon after, Popova made constructions so solid that Fernand Léger with his skyscrapers would have been jealous.

 Selections from those first, glorious abstract paintings make a great frame as one enters Rodchenko's show.
 They discarded frames anyhow, so one may as well enter to see whatever is left.
 And what is left is Russian Modernism's tragedy.
 If their work stood to modern art and the Soviet Union as prophecies of freedom, Rodchenko had to live with its realization.